ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 clickhouse-keeper-converter --zookeeper-logs-dir /var/lib/zookeeper/version-2 --zookeeper-snapshots-dir /var/lib/zookeeper/version-2 --output-dir /path/to/clickhouse/keeper/snapshots
 ```

-4. Copy snapshot to `clickhouse-server` nodes with configured `keeper` or start `clickhouse-keeper` instead of ZooKeeper.
+4. Copy snapshot to ClickHouse server nodes with configured `keeper` or start `clickhouse-keeper` instead of ZooKeeper.
 The snapshot must persist on all nodes, otherwise, empty nodes can be faster and one of them can become leader.

 [Original article](https://clickhouse.tech/docs/en/operations/clickhouse-keeper/) <!--hide-->